-It has been on my bucket list for sometime and although there is plethora of activities to suit everyone, I’ve put together a weekend itinerary of some spots that I think should not be missed!
+It has been on my bucket list for some time and although there are a plethora of activities to suit everyone, I’ve put together a weekend itinerary of some spots that I think should not be missed!

 The drive from Perth is close to three hours away, so leaving early is key.
 Forget having breakfast in Perth, hit the road straight away and head off the beaten path to Bunbury.
 Yes, Bunbury.
 The café The Townhouse sits on Bunbury’s main street and is an extension of the regions love for locally sourced coffee and it is done exceptionally well!
 We sat out the back in the sunny courtyard and ordered the Balance Bowl which was epic.
 Especially pre-empting all the wine and cheese we would be sampling, a healthy start was good for the waist morale!